Polarisation fractions in $B\to V_1 V_2$: U-Spin constraints and new physics signatures: U-spin analysis

+In the naive factorisation limit, and using the values for the form factors and masses, we find that for the modes under discussion, $A_0:A_-:A_+ \simeq 1:0.27:0.01$ to a good approximation\footnote{One may note that the hierarchy given in Eq.\ (\ref{hierarchy}) is much stronger, even if we take $\Lambda_{\rm QCD}\sim 300$ MeV.
+However, that is only an order-of-magnitude estimate.}, subject to the caveat that this need not be valid~\cite{Beneke:2006hg} in the presence of large nonfactorisable corrections.
+Therefore, one should be able to safely ignore $A_+$ for the SM analysis, but at the same time, it is worthwhile to test this hierarchy experimentally.
+Note that for operators with other Lorentz structures, this hierarchy need not hold (even $A_+$ may not be neglected), and this fact will be important in our discussion of possible NP scenarios to explain the tension.

+The number of independent RMEs, of the form ${\cal A}^{p,h}_{nD}$, with $p\in\{u,c\}$, $h\in\{0,-\}$, and $n\in\{0,\textstyle\frac12,1\}$ are as follows: \begin{itemize} \item If all the helicity amplitudes are taken to be independent, and U-spin symmetry is not assumed, there are a total of 36 RMEs, 18 each for $\Delta S=1$ and $\Delta S = 0$ decays. \item If even an approximate U-spin symmetry is assumed, the $\Delta S=0$ and $\Delta S=1$ amplitudes get related, and the number of independent amplitudes drops to 18. \item In the limit $A_+=0$, one has 24 independent RMEs without U-spin, and 12 in the limit of exact SU(2)$_U$. \end{itemize}

 At this point, we would like to stress again that U-spin amplitudes include both factorisable and nonfactorisable contributions, and are not decomposed explicitly in terms of the form factors; they depend only on the initial and final U-spin quantum numbers and not the diagram topologies.
 The hierarchy among the amplitudes is not inevitable in the U-spin approach.
 In the heavy quark limit, one has $\mff_-/\mfa_0 \approx 1$ and $\mff_+/\mfa_0\approx \Lambda_{\rm QCD}/m_B$.
 These relations indicate that the hierarchical structure of the amplitudes originates from the relative sizes of the form factors contributing to them.
-For simplicity, we will neglect the nonfactorisable contributions, and apply the hierarchy for the U-spin amplitudes too.
+Thus, any expectation of hierarchy among the U-spin RMEs essentially means that the nonfactorisable contributions are assumed to be much smaller than the corresponding factorisable ones.

 At the same time, U-spin is not an exact symmetry of nature, so one should also check whether the polarisation puzzle is due to an imperfect SU(2)$_U$ symmetry.
 One way to incorporate U-spin breaking is to add an explicit breaking term in the $\Delta S = 1$ Hamiltonian.
 For the SM-based analysis that follows, we take a different but equivalent route.
 We propose a possible mismatch of at most 30\% --- as the breaking is expected to be moderate --- between any $\Delta S=0$ RME and its $\Delta S = 1$ counterpart, as shown later in Eq.\ (\ref{eq:ubreak1}).
 The mismatch need not be the same for all U-spin related pairs.
 While we will show explicitly that any such possible mismatch is not enough to address the polarisation puzzle, the full analysis is detailed in Subsection \ref{subsec:sm-analysis}.